swat-ds/reactor-rooom/_projects/ethics-of-writing-music.md

 it contains deeper meaning and can be a way to process pain.
 However, how often do we actually listen deeply to the lyrics of the songs we listen to?
-Music today often tries to appeal to a range of tastes and preferences to reach a boarder audience with a catchy chorus with the goal of maximizing profits and online interactions, often at the expense of the lyrics, as in Justin Bieber's recent song "Yummy": "Yeah, you got that yummy, yum" ("Justin Bieber -- Yummy").[^1] The purpose of this project is to investigate whether certain topics, such as Chernobyl, deserve a level of reverence when put into songs, possible right and wrong ways of doing this, and how much the the passage of time or proximity to the event affect the ability to do this appropriately.
+Music today often tries to appeal to a range of tastes and preferences to reach a broader audience with a catchy chorus with the goal of maximizing profits and online interactions, often at the expense of the lyrics, as in Justin Bieber's recent song "Yummy": "Yeah, you got that yummy, yum" ("Justin Bieber -- Yummy").[^1] The purpose of this project is to investigate whether certain topics, such as Chernobyl, deserve a degree of reverence when put into songs, possible right and wrong ways of doing this, and how much the the passage of time or proximity to the event affect the ability to do this appropriately.